MattLusherRO/edge-developer/microsoft-edge/dev-guide.md

 #### WebVR

-Microsoft Edge now has support for WebVR, an experimental API that connects virtual reality (VR) head mounted displays and Edge.
+Microsoft Edge now has support for [WebVR](https://w3c.github.io/webvr/), an experimental API that connects Windows Mixed Reality head mounted displays and Edge.
 This connection enables VR content to be experienced within a website, meaning immersive VR experiences are no longer limited to desktop applications.

-Virtual reality in Edge is handled with WebGL, a JavaScript API for rendering 3D and 2D graphics.
-WebGL applications and applications built with WebGL libraries like Three.JS are supported.
+Virtual reality in Edge is powered by WebGL, a JavaScript API for rendering 3D and 2D graphics.
+WebGL applications and applications built with WebGL libraries like BabylonJS are supported.
 Once connected, WebVR sends visuals corresponding to the position and sensor information around the headset.
-The WebVR API also supports gamepad controls thanks to an extensions to the [Gamepad API](./dev-guide/dom/gamepad-api.md).
+The WebVR API also supports spatial controllers thanks to an extension to the [Gamepad API](./dev-guide/dom/gamepad-api.md).

 ### Updated features